 All the elements of this recipe are quickly stirred together in a bowl and then spooned into individual foil dishes, ready to wrap, label, pack into the cooler and then transport to your campsite!

 You will only need a few simple ingredients to put together this fabulous recipe.
-Add to that some individual foil pans for baking, as well as foil for wrapping.
+Add to that some individual foil pans for baking, as well as a foil for wrapping.

 |1 ½ cups dry elbow macaroni|